In 1852, Frederick Douglass asked us to define what freedom is to a Black American.

 ‘We still struggle over our past as we struggle to imagine our future.’

 — john a. powell, professor and director of Berkeley’s Othering & Belonging Institute

 As Juneteenth provides a reason to celebrate emancipation, it also provides a time for us to think deeply about what it means to be an American, explained john a. powell, professor and director of Berkeley’s Othering & Belonging Institute.
 “The question of freedom is complicated,” powell said.
 “America is a country that claims to be founded in ‘equality’ but struggles to understand why Black history has formed American history.”
 Books that examine America’s racial identity such as Slavery by Another Name (2008) by Douglas Blackmon or Michelle Alexander’s The New Jim Crow (2010) are foundational readings that powell would recommend to students as part of the narrative.
-He also included a title published last year: Pulitzer Prize-winning journalist Isabel Wilkerson’s Caste: The Origins of Our Discontents, which describes how freedom has historically been misinterpreted, leading to a caste system in the United States.
+He also included a title published in 2020: Pulitzer Prize-winning journalist Isabel Wilkerson’s Caste: The Origins of Our Discontents, which describes how freedom has historically been misinterpreted, leading to a caste system in the United States.
 This book invites people to rethink the construct of emancipation, defined by America, and places a critical light on the forces that keep Americans divided by racial inequalities.

 ‘Though it’s not well-recognized, (The Bancroft Library) has probably the best collection of rare books, serials, and manuscripts related to African American history and culture in the West.’